Rebecca Peterson: 2012–17: First steps on the WTA Tour

-2018: Playing on WTA Tour, first WTA semifinal & Major third round, top 100
+2018: Playing on WTA Tour & first semifinal, major third round & top 100

 Peterson started year as world No. 149, so she was forced to play qualifying for the Australian Open in order to play in main draw but failed in round one, losing to Liu Fangzhou in three sets.
 Then, she reached second round at the Newport Beach Challenger, as well as quarterfinals at Midland.

 She qualified for the Mexican Open and defeated Alizé Cornet, Monica Puig, Zhang Shuai, before losing to Stefanie Vögele in the semifinal.
 At that time, it was her first significant result, reaching her first singles semifinal on WTA Tour.
 At the Indian Wells Open, she failed in the first round of qualifying, unlike in Miami, where she lost in the first round of the main draw.

 In Morocco, she lost in the first round in singles but reached semifinals in doubles.

 In May, she played at the Open de Cagnes-sur-Mer, where she defeated Dayana Yastremska in the final.
 This led her directly into the top 100, where she debuted.

 At French Open, she won three matches in qualifying, and then defeated Hsieh Su-wei in the first round, recording her first match win at a major but lost to Mihaela Buzărnescu in the second round.
 At Wimbledon, she also reached the second round.
 At the Western & Southern Open, she qualified for the main draw and beat Kateřina Siniaková but was not good enough for Elise Mertens in the second round.

-At the US Open (as in Wimbledon), she entered without qualifying, and made her first third round at a Grand Slam event, winning against Anastasia Pavlyuchenkova and Vania King, respectively, before Kaia Kanepi defeated her in round three.
+At the US Open (as in Wimbledon), she entered without qualifying, and made her first third round at a major event, winning against Anastasia Pavlyuchenkova and Vania King, respectively, before Kaia Kanepi defeated her in round three.
 Her last tournament of 2018 was the Wuhan Open where she qualified for the main draw.
 In the first round, she defeated Tímea Babos but then Caroline Wozniacki was better in the second.